Rev. Francis J. Botchway has in this publication brought together in a single volume, an

 supernatural powers and psychologists to help them perform well and win trophies.

-e always observe soccer players in other developed countries make the sign of the
+We always observe soccer players in other developed countries make the sign of the

-ross when they enter the field of play.
+cross when they enter the field of play.
 They are all signs of a larger belief in

 'supernatural presence' within human affairs.
 What Rev. Botchway talks about here in